AbdurahmonK/EcommerceProject/README.md

-This is a Ecommerce Project.
+This is a test tasks Ecommerce Project.

 ## Available Packages

+    mobx,
+    mobx-react,
+    react-router-dom
+    @material-ui/lab,
     @material-ui/core,
     @material-ui/icons,
-    @material-ui/lab,
     @material-ui/styles,
-    mobx,
-    mobx-react,
-    react-router-dom

 In the project directory, you can run: